kimkimani/guruspedia/content/articles/how-to-setup-internationalization-in-reactjs-using-react-18next/index.md

 published: true
 url: /how-to-setup-internationalization-in-reactjs-using-react-18next/
 title: A Definitive Guide to Internationalization in React.js using react-i18next
-description: In this guide, you will learn how to use react-i18next to implement Internationalization in React apps.
+description: In this guide, you will learn how to use react-i18next with exmaples to implement Internationalization in React apps.
 date: 2023-07-20T00:00:00-13:00
 topics: [React.js, Internationalization]
 pick: [top]
 author: joseph-chege
 excerpt_separator: <!--more-->
 images:
   - url: /how-to-setup-internationalization-in-reactjs-using-react-18next/hero.png
     alt: How to set up Internationalization in React.js using react-i18next
 ---